Introducing API Playground (and YouTube Monitoring!) Learn more

 print(response.json())

-What we get is a huge wall of text in our terminal.
-But what if we could, say, put a breakpoint and inspect the actual output using PyCharm?
-Let's give it a try.
-Change the last two lines to this:
+What you got was a huge wall of text in your terminal.
+If you wanted to inspect the actual output using PyCharm, you could change the last two lines to this:

 response = requests.get(api_endpoint, params=params, headers=header_dic)